Jacquelyn S. Fetrow: Career

 Fetrow worked at the University at Albany, SUNY, from 1990 to 1998, serving as assistant and then associate professor of biological sciences.
 She then accepted a position at The Scripps Research Institute.
 Technology that she helped develop at Scripps served as the foundation for GeneFormatics, Inc., the company that Fetrow co-founded and at which she served as Chief Scientific Officer and Director.
-In August 2003 she was appointed Reynolds Professor of Computational Biology at Wake Forest University, and in January 2009 she was appointed as Dean of Wake Forest College.
+In August 2003 she was appointed Reynolds Professor of Computational Biophysics at Wake Forest University in the departments of Physics and Computer Science, and in January 2009 she was appointed as Dean of Wake Forest College.
 She moved to the University of Richmond to serve as Provost and Vice President of Academic Affairs at the University of Richmond in 2014.
-In 2017 she was appointed president of her alma mater, Albright College.